Berlin-Vegan/berlin-vegan-map/README.md

 npm start
 ```

+In case your default browser does not open the app automatically, navigate to http://localhost:4200/.

 Note that for this command, Internet Explorer is not supported. (same for other legacy browsers)

 # Test